Historisches Foto eines Mannes, der in die Knie geht und ein VW Käfer Auto untersucht

 A symbol of economic advancement, a benchmark in industrial production, a global trademark, sold in millions – and at the same time classless, reliable and incomparably likeable.
 With the VW Beetle, Ferdinand Porsche and his team successfully created a symbol of a certain lifestyle and period, which also became an important part of popular culture.
 Advertising played a major part in this.

-The beetle’s return to Germany
+The Beetle’s Witty Return to Germany

 In the 1970s, Volkswagen increasingly used TV advertising to boost sales figures further.